SuwarnaJangiti/testcommands/README.md

 # testcommands
 to use commands
-to to debug and resolve the issues related to git commands
+to debug and resolve the issues related to git commands